Charleston Veterinary Referral Center (CVRC)

 All of your pet’s medical records (these can be emailed by your pet’s other veterinarians to CVRC).

-The person bringing your pet to the initial appointment should have thorough knowledge of the animal.
+The person bringing your pet to the initial appointment should have thorough knowledge of the pet.

 Follow your normal routine for medications and feeding the day of your visit unless you have been instructed otherwise by our staff.